linl33/bohemia/guides/guide_odkx_designer.md

 ### Prerequisites
 1. Set up the application designer as per the instructions at: https://docs.odk-x.org/app-designer-setup/

-_Pro tip: In the instructions below, before cleaning the folder, maintain the assets folder from one of the sample folders e.g. household to use in your app until you can create the custom styles._

 2. Proceed to clean up the test apps from the installation as per instructions at: https://docs.odk-x.org/build-app/#cleaning-app-designer

+_Pro tip: Rather than deleting all the files in the `app/config/` directory as instructed in the Cleaning App Designer instructions, maintain the assets folder from one of the sample folders (e.g. household) to use in your app until you can create the custom styles._

 ### Launch designer app
-To test this app locally, start the designer by:
+To test this app locally, open the shell of your choice and start the designer by:
  - `cd` into the designer folder
  - type `grunt`
-in the shell of your choice.

 _For detailed instructions please refer to: https://docs.odk-x.org/app-designer-launching/#launching-the-application-designer_